harness/developer-hub/docs/continuous-integration/troubleshoot/queue-intelligence.md

 If you're using a Docker build infrastructure, you also have the following restraints:

-* Resource limits per delegate – For example, a MacOS or Docker delegate might have just enough RAM and CPU to run two builds concurrently.
+* Resource limits per delegate – For example, a delegate installed on your laptop might have just enough RAM and CPU to run two builds concurrently.
 (Harness Cloud, Kubernetes, and VM-based build infrastructures can scale up if needed and don't have this constraint.)

 * Limit setting per delegate – The docker-compose.yaml file supports a `Max_Concurrency_Limit` if you want to limit the number of concurrent jobs for that delegate.
 You cannot specify a higher limit than the maximum defined in your license.